Reduce Compilation Duration

 and eliminate unused or redundant dependencies.
 Consider alternatives if a dependency is excessively large or slow to compile. - For multi-crate projects, use a workspace to share dependencies and enable workspace-level optimizations.
 This can reduce redundant compilation.

-can invalidate the cache. - Use feature flags to conditionally compile code.
+- Use feature flags to conditionally compile your code and dependencies.
 This allows you to exclude unnecessary code during development, reducing compilation time.

-- Precompiled Dependencies: For large, infrequently changing dependencies, consider using precompiled versions if available.
+- For large, infrequently changing dependencies, consider using precompiled versions if available.

-- Code Organization: Organizing your code into smaller, independent modules can improve incremental compilation by reducing the scope of changes.
+- Organizing your code into smaller, independent modules and crates can improve incremental compilation by reducing the scope of changes.

 Compiler-Level Optimizations